 Throughout my years drinking the cup o’ joe, speaking with coffee lovers, and doing personal research, I was able to break it down to the top five spots for the best coffee in Vienna, recommended by locals.
 The factors in deciding who wins for Best Coffee in Vienna include quality of coffee, service, atmosphere, popularity, and overall awesomeness.

-1. J. Hornig Kaffeebar – best coffee in Vienna
+1. J. Hornig Kaffeebar

 TIP: For something different – try their Matcha Latte!

-2. Balthasar Kaffee Bar – best coffee in Vienna
+2. Balthasar Kaffee Bar

-3. Gota Coffee Experts – best coffee in Vienna
+3. Gota Coffee Experts

-4. Kaffee Mik – best coffee in Vienna
+4. Kaffee Mik

-5. Jonas Reindl Coffee – best coffee in Vienna
+5. Jonas Reindl Coffee

-Situated close to University of Vienna, Jonas Reindl Cafe is cozy, hip and compact – this is a popular spot with students, so make sure you get a table in time!
+Situated close to the University of Vienna, Jonas Reindl Cafe is cozy, hip, and compact.
+Furthermore, this cafe is a popular spot with students, so make sure you get a table in time!